kreshuklab/predoc-course/README.md

 ### Charactersiation of the nuclei shapes
 **Task**
 Find out what shape descriptors are.
 Which ones are commonly used in cell biology?
-Select a subset of the ones that you find interesting and represent your data with them.
-Finally, create a umap/pca plot of the nuclei population using shape descriptors.
+Select a subset of the ones that you find interesting and represent your data with them, i.e. compute new representations for either the whole cell or nuclei population (or both).
+Finally, create a umap/pca of the population using the new representation.